 Route Cards to the Taskboard of Mike Dempsey

 The following conditions for showing cards on the Taskboard of Mike are applicable:

 - Mike must exists in LYNX as a user and have a "role" that grants him access to the Workpackage when it is published in other screens (My activties and Taskboard).
 In this example the role of a "Resource User" is assigned to Mike via the "Resource Table" .

 Note: Read more about roles in these articles: User Roles and Adding Users by Invitation and Distribution of Tasks and Workpackages via My activities.

 - Process conditions:

 - the "Project Status" should be set from "Not started" to "Released"

 - Mike should be assigned (or confirmed) as a resource to the Skill Designer for "This is a Workpackage"

 - the Workpackage status should also be set to "Started"

-The process conditions are intended to ensure that the volume of Work-in-process is being kept as low as possible (being the amount of cards published on a Taskboard).
-It is not productive if card are published for workpackages that are not started yet, as they are scheduled for example several months from now.
+The process conditions are intended to ensure that the volume of Work-in-process is being kept as low as possible (being the amount of cards published on a Taskboard): it is not productive if cards are published for workpackages that are not started yet, when they are only scheduled several months from now for example.